 Delay 1 second (secondary mash timer, if longer than 5 hours)

-Sensor 2 setting temperature 212°F (this signals the Arduino to activate the hoist the lift the mash bag, you can't put a tap to run inside a tap to run)
+Sensor 2 setting temperature 212°F (this signals the Arduino to activate the hoist the lift the mash bag)

 Sensor 2 setting temperature -40